dvegosaurus/easyvista_toolkit/ADR/0004_Filtering_on_requests.md

 - none
 ### Cons
 - Requesting for requests will be slower
-- Requesting for requests will be less reliable when filtering on requestor and/or recipient
+- Requesting for requests will be less reliable when filtering on requestor and/or recipient:
     - The maxrows parameter will determine the set of data on which the filtering will take place

 *__note__: we might wan't to implement a ways to sort result from queries to /requests by date either by default or using cmdlets's parameters*